Some video games feature a Boss Rush

 - No More Heroes.
 Especially the sequel, where everything but the boss battles (and the short levels leading to them) became optional.

 - Chaos Field.
-The original game consisted entirely of boss battles, while the Expanded mode in the Gamecube version has waves of cannon fodder enemies between bosses.
+The original game consists entirely of boss battles, while the Expanded mode in the GameCube version has waves of cannon fodder enemies between bosses.

-- The Monster Hunter series is an interesting example, as your character is essentially just one of thousands of hunters who gets paid to go out hunting wild animals; it just so happens that virtually everything in their ecosystem is huge.
+- The Monster Hunter series is an interesting example, as your character is just one of thousands of hunters who gets paid to go out hunting wild animals; it just so happens that virtually everything in their ecosystem is huge.
 A typical hunting mission calls for the player to go out hunting a (singular) monster, which are functionally boss fights.
-While there are more Mook-level monsters in the game, they tend to pose almost no danger to the player and probably get ignored by players 90% of the time.
+While there are more Mook-level monsters in the game, they tend to pose almost no danger to the player, acting more like hazards then enemies.
+On higher-rank hunting quests, multiple monsters roam and all of them have to be hunted, and on rare occasions the only objective is to hunt an Elder Dragon in a Boss-Only Level.

-- Ragnarok Odyssey and its enhanced remake, Ragnarok Odyssey ACE: essentially Monster Hunter meets Ragnarok Online.
+- Ragnarok Odyssey and its enhanced remake, Ragnarok Odyssey ACE: Monster Hunter meets Ragnarok Online.

 - Fraxy.
 You have a choice of either choosing what boss you wish to fight, or letting the game choose for you.
 Be warned, however, that the game will sometimes pit you against That One Boss.